-Africana Studies is an interdisciplinary and critical examination of Africa, her diaspora and the wider world.
-It has been designed as an extension to our African and Caribbean Studies Module which is available on Social Science and Social Science and Humanities pathways.
-The Africana Studies diploma and the African and Caribbean studies module are the only level 3 subject specific academic modules/qualifications of their type in Europe, and have been developed in response to the limited accredited African/black related courses in the UK.
+Africana Studies provides a critical examination of Africa and her diaspora.
+We have developed it as an extension of our African and Caribbean Studies module (offered on Humanities and Social Science pathways).
+Africana Studies is the only qualification of its type in Europe and has been developed in response to the limited accredited African/black related courses in the UK.

-The course will provide you with a broad foundation and deeper-contextualisation of the contributions of Africa and Africans to humanity, the rich and diverse cultural landscape of the continent and the continuity of Africa in the Americas.
+The course will provide you with a broad foundation and deeper-contextualisation of Africa and the global African/Black experience.

 Who is this course for?